When the 2nd generation of Chromecast was announced, two Chromecast products were announced: Chromecast (Chromecast 2015) and Chromecast Audio.

-This page will show you the major differences between Chromecast and Chromecast Audio so that you can make a correct decision.
+This page will show you the major differences between Chromecast and Chromecast Audio so that you can make the correct decision.

 Chromecast vs Chromecast Audio: HDMI output (audio and video) vs audio cable output only